zig-robotics/zigros/README.md

 If you'd like to do more reading, check out the docs folder.
 It goes deeper into the background of this project, a bit on the design and why it's structured the way it is, along with other goodies.
 Let me know if this project is interesting to you, I'm looking for other ROS developers or Zig fans to explore the merits and limitations to this alternative approach.
-If there's enough interest, I'll organize a Zulip server for colaboration.
+If there's enough interest, I'll organize a Zulip server for collaboration.

+# Changelog

+## 0.2.0
+ - Updates to zig version 0.14.0
+ - [#1](https://github.com/zig-robotics/zigros/issues/1) Fix edge case when generating message names with a single trailing letter.

+## 0.1.0
+Initial release.
+Supports building a minimal version of ROS up to rclcpp for topics and services.